pkgishere/HackthonProjects/San Francisco Hacks Winning Project/Readme.md

-4.We integrated this data with Macy’s tech Api and then did our natural language processing to incorporate meaning from the sub fields returned by the API.For example, for clothing recommendation of a shirt you can ask the system questions like  “which one has the lowest prize” and many more.
+4. We integrated this data with Macy’s tech Api and then did our natural language processing to incorporate meaning from the sub fields returned by the API.For example, for clothing recommendation of a shirt you can ask the system questions like  “which one has the lowest prize” and many more.

 Note: All this is Happening in real time.